FestPackd tips

 Your tent becomes a sauna once the sun hits it.
 This is not a failure of your tent.
 It's thermodynamics.
 Plan to wake up early, hydrate, eat breakfast under your canopy, and nap in the afternoon before heading back in.

-Freeze water bottles the night before.
+Freeze water bottles ahead of time

 Fill half your bottles and lay them sideways in your cooler overnight.
 They double as cold packs and give you ice-cold water as they melt through the morning.
 Grab a bag of ice from the camp store to keep everything cold.
 This is the oldest Coachella camping hack and it still works perfectly.